 $11 Billion Makeover for Great Lakes-St. Lawrence Shipping

 The investment survey, compiled by maritime trade consultants Martin Associates, tallies CDN $7.1 billion in capital spending on ships, ports and terminals and waterway infrastructure in the Great Lakes-St. Lawrence region of the “Green Shipping Corridor Network.”
 From 2018 to 2022, over $7.4 billion has been invested in the navigation system from 2009-2013 and another $2.3 billion is committed to improvements from 2014-2018.

 Amongst the most significant investments, Canadian, American and international ship owners are spending $4.1 billion on the biggest renewal of the Great Lakes-St. Lawrence fleets in 30 years.
 The Canadian and U.S. federal governments have jointly invested around $4 billion to modernize the Seaway’s infrastructure and technology.
-This initiative is being carried out through: The St. Lawrence Seaway Management Corporation and the Saint Lawrence Seaway Development Corporation in the U.S. This substantial investment spans a 24-year period, making it the most significant transformation in five decades.
+This initiative is being carried out through: The St. Lawrence Seaway Management Corporation and the Great Lakes St. Lawrence Seaway Development Corporation in the U.S. This substantial investment spans a 24-year period, making it the most significant transformation in five decades.
 And Great Lakes and St. Lawrence River ports and terminals are also collectively investing more than $1.8 billion on expanding their docks, equipment, facilities and intermodal connections.

 Among the most strategic “Green Shipping Corridor Network” investments, Canadian, American, and international ship owners are spending approximately $1 billion on continuing fleet transformation of the Great Lakes-St. Lawrence fleets in 40 years to face the decarbonization challenges and meet the Net-Zero target of 2035 and 2050.